elasticpath/react-pwa-reference-storefront/documentation/extending.md

 Keep in mind Elastic Path's Guidelines for Creating New Modules:

 - **Base the module around a view**
 We base our modules around views.
 For example, the `cart` module contains the complete view of the cart, including the cart's lineitems, costs of the cart's contents, total quantity in the cart, and so on.
 Designing the module around a view helps you encapsulate HTML5 Storefront functionality.
 - **Design the module to be self-contained**
 We design our modules so they are complete units of functionality.
 This means all the functionality for a given feature is encapsulated in the module.
 For example, all the profiles functionality, view profile, update profile, and so on is defined in the `profile` module.
 This may seem kind of obvious, but we're mentioning it as a reminder for you to try and keep your code modularized.
-The HTML5 Reference Storefront is on a rapid-release schedule, meaning that the code is frequently updated.
+The REACT Reference Storefront is on a rapid-release schedule, meaning that the code is frequently updated.
 If your customized code is all over the place, you will have issues upgrading your code base.

 ## <a name="module-basics"> </a> Module Basics